Home

 Jamaican Artifacts And Their Stories

 Jamaican artifacts tells you a story of a previous tribe of people and a bygone time that also appeals to your imagination.
-These artifacts are part of our Jamaican art treasure.
+Here you'll find sites of great historical importance.
+Like Port Royal and its destruction by earthquake - a favorite spot of a famous Buccaneer, and of the first inhabitants of Jamaica the Tainos.

-History of Port Royal
+History Of Port Royal Jamaica

 This town was known for its lavish social life, its many taverns, brawls and other activities that was considered inappropriate to society as a whole.
-It was called the "wickedest city on earth".

 In 1692 Port Royal had a catastrophic earthquake that swallowed two-thirds of the landmass.